gregmulvihill/automated-dev-agents/README.md

 Automated Development System with Configurable Agents (ADCA) is a framework for creating specialized AI agents that automate various aspects of the software development lifecycle.
 It leverages a multi-tiered approach to break down complex development tasks into discrete missions that can be handled by specialized agents working in coordination.

 ADCA is part of a larger ecosystem:
-- It receives strategic direction from [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai)
+- It receives strategic direction and task prioritization from [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai)
-- It uses [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) for memory persistence and knowledge sharing
+- It leverages [Multi-Tiered Memory Architecture (MTMA)](https://github.com/gregmulvihill/multi-tiered-memory-architecture) for memory persistence and knowledge sharing

 ## Ecosystem Architecture

-ADCA operates as the middle layer in a three-tier architecture:
+ADCA functions as the tactical/execution layer in a three-tier architecture:

 ```
 ┌─────────────────────────────────────────────────┐